CM2.0/2.1 (Yamakawa and Yin, 2013)

 38° 48' 14" N., 120° 54' 29" W.

 On Earth Day 2012, April 22 at 7:51 A.M., a fireball accompanied by a sonic boom was seen, heard, and even smelled by local residents as it streaked over California and Nevada moving in a generally western direction.
-As the approximately 70-ton, 3-m-sized object reached an altitude of 48 km at a speed of 28.6 (±0.7) km/second, it exploded with the release of energy equivalent to an ~4-kiloton explosion (Jenniskens et al., 2012).
+The fireball was captured by a camera and two videos which enabled the calculation of the orbit (see images below).
+As the approximately 70-ton, 3-m-sized object reached an altitude of 48 km at an extraordinarily high velocity of 28.6 (±0.7) km/second, it exploded with the release of energy equivalent to a 4-kiloton explosion (Jenniskens et al., 2012).
 Fragments of "black gold" fell within a strewn field encompassing the towns of Lotus and Coloma, including the location of the first discovery of California gold in 1848 at Sutter's Mill.

 A consortium of investigators led by Dr. Peter Jenniskens of the SETI Institute has begun the long process of analysis and classification.
 Initial characterization of Sutter's Mill conducted at Johnson Space Center by M. Zolensky (2012) indicated that this is a carbonaceous chondrite breccia showing many petrological similarities to CM chondrites.
 Sutter's Mill was described as a highly comminuted regolith breccia by Kebukawa et al. (2013), consistent with the wide variety of components present in the matrix and the presence of solar-wind-implanted noble gases.
 Matrix components include chondrules similar in size to those in CM2.5 Murchison, isolated lithic fragments, aggregates of forsteritic olivine and low-Ca pyroxene, abundant CAIs, grains of the sulfides pyrrhotite, pentlandite, and oldhamite (CaS), and rare FeNi-metal; the low abundance of the latter being attributed to seismically-driven gravitational sorting/settling by Zolensky et al. (2013).
 The presence of oldhamite and Fe-Ni-Cr phosphides in Sutter's Mill attests to the impact fragmentation of an E chondrite or aubrite (A. Rubin, UCLA), or alternatively, the oldhamite could have been formed during the dehydration process at temperatures of at least ~750°C as outlined by Haberle et al. (2013), or during impact-generated heating to >300°C as suggested by Beck et al. (2013).